 According to the Dutch Standard Industrial Classification 2008 (SBI 2008), the agricultural sector in the Netherlands comprised 73,465 holdings in Q1 2020.
 According to the Agricultural Census statistic, the number stood at 53,233 (2019).
 SBI 2008 and the Agricultural Census apply different definitions of the agricultural sector, which leads to a discrepancy in number of enterprises.

-Due to the COVID-19 measures, approximately one-third of available beds in overnight accommodations are currently closed.
-The policy with regard to the closure of overnight accommodations is determined per safety region.
+Due to the COVID-19 measures, approximately one-third of available beds in overnight accommodations were closed in April.
+The policy with regard to the closure of overnight accommodations was determined per safety region.